Colinax/Fraggy-Backend-Theme/README.md

 If you want to use a custom backend theme logo, then you have to create a logo image with the name backend-theme-logo.png and upload it in the root-directory of the media folder.

 > The logo must be a PNG-based image and should have a max width of 224px and a max height of 96px.

+> Don't forget to clean your session storage or reopen your browser if you've replaced the backend theme logo.

 # Support